viodotcom/eslint-plugin-no-package-self-import/README.md

 # eslint-plugin-no-package-self-import

-An ESLint plugin for finding packages that import themselves
+An ESLint plugin for finding instances of a package importing from itself

 ## Installation